semariah/vegan-Food/README.md

 # VeganFood

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.
+#### _This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.
+It will help a user track their calories and diet-type from their vegan foods._

+####_**By Semhar Kidane**_

+## Description

+_This app will help you track your healthy calories and your diet type from the vegan foods that you eat.
+It will give you different vegan food options that you can choose to cook with possible vegan ingredients_

 ## Development server